Incineration / Thermal Conversion

 Incineration (thermal oxidation) is one of the three options for managing wastewater solids and other organic residuals.
 Water resource recovery facilities (WRRFs) in southern New England and some cities in Quebec rely on incineration for disposal of wastewater solids.

-In recent years, some incineration facilities (e.g. New Haven CT, Woonsocket RI, Hartford CT) have started capturing waste heat for generating electricity and warming processes and buildings.
+In recent years, some incineration facilities (e.g. Woonsocket RI, Hartford, CT) have started capturing waste heat for generating electricity and warming processes and buildings.